 Without good quality lenses your just gambling with your child’s eyesight.
 The consequences are disastrous from terrible eye diseases like cataracts, pterygium, actinic & droplet keratitis, pinguecula and macular degeneration to blindness.
 Even buying sunglasses that are made to world standards can cause blindness.
 (See our earlier blog – The dangers of poorly made sunglasses).

 What is an A-grade lens?
 Firstly you have to understand how a lens is made.
-To make a good quality lens you firstly have to make a blank lens from “virgin” polycarbonate.
+To make a good quality lens you first have to make a blank lens from “virgin” polycarbonate.

 This refers to the darkness of the lens and an indication of what the sunglasses are intended to be used for.
 For all general purpose sunglasses we recommend category 3 or cat #3.
 Please see our earlier blog, The dangers of poorly made sunglasses.
 This does go into depth about lens category with a chart of the different categories and the intended use.
 It also points out the dangers of buying sunglasses with the incorrect category that are not made correctly.

 Many baby and children sunglasses brands being sold today are by well-meaning mums and dads that have no experience in optics.
-They normally fall in love with the cuteness of the product but without any optical knowledge make fatal mistakes in their designs and lens quality that can be detrimental to the health of your children’s eyes, leading to blindness.
-We will point out some of the dangers of poorly made sunglasses.
+They normally fall in love with the cuteness of the product but without any optical knowledge make fatal mistakes in their designs and lens quality that can be harmful to the health of your children’s eyes, leading to blindness.
+We will point out the danger of poorly made sunglasses.

 Please never buy “toy sunglasses”.

-They don’t provide any UV light protection and the lenses material is soft and distorted, blurring the vision.
+They don’t offer any UV radiation protection and the lenses material is soft and distorted, blurring the vision.
 They will also scratch easily causing the eye muscle (ciliary muscle) to constantly work to correct the distortion or scratch, which is impossible leading to the early wearing of prescription glasses.

 Don’t buy non-labeled sunglasses.